107 of the best pro tips for scuba diving beginners to improve your diver skills

 Never dive deeper than your scuba diving qualification limits you to.

-Scuba buddy diving tips for beginners
+L. Scuba buddy diving tips for beginner scuba divers

 89. Always perform buddy checks before each dive